yellowfish15/Metadata-Analysis-of-SDSS-Data-Set/README.md

 # Metadata Analysis of SDSS Datasets
-Python scripts to analyze FITS files from the Sloan Digital Sky Survey
+Python scripts to analyze FITS files from the Sloan Digital Sky Survey (SDSS)

 Note: this study was conducted in a Linux Operating System Environment

 ## Retrieving Data from the SDSS Database